 Deeply rooted in her educational philosophy is the belief that technology is an essential tool in all aspects of teaching and learning.
 She also believes it is her responsibility as a 21st century educator to provide students with the necessary skills, and exposure to tools, that will ensure their success in the digital age and beyond.
 Aimee enjoys working with teachers to support their skill development in the area of technology as a means of enhancing teaching and learning in classrooms.

-Karen McGrail is a registered (RD) and licensed dietitian (LDN).
-She teaches graduate and undergraduate courses at the University, including Introduction to Nutrition Practice and Pediatric Nutrition.
-Her areas of interest include child and pediatric nutrition, nutrition education, school gardening, and technology.
-Karen is the director of the John C. Stalker Institute of Food and Nutrition, which offers professional development and resources to Massachusetts school professionals to promote a healthy school environment.
+Karen McGrail is a registered (RDN) and licensed dietitian/nutritionist (LDN) with a master’s degree in education.
+She has been adjunct faculty at FSU since 1999 with areas of interest including nutrition education, food literacy, school gardening, and technology.
+Karen is the director of The John C. Stalker Institute of Food and Nutrition, which offers professional development and resources to school professionals to promote a healthy school environment and improve the nutritional health of Massachusetts’ school children.

 Dr. Deborah Merriam